 How to help yourself

-Oestrogen is a factor, so ensure good hormone balance, and likewise having a strong immune system will minimise your risk and that means a good diet, low stress levels, and regular exercise.
+Oestrogen balance is a factor, so ensure good hormone levels for progesterone and oestrogen, and likewise having a strong immune system will minimise your risk and that means a good diet, low stress levels, and regular exercise.

 Have a look at your regular diet as what you need to do is minimise the growth of yeast in the bowel which, in turn, reduces the likelihood of Thrush.